Search Engine Marketing (SEM) is a catchall phrase that encompasses both search engine optimization (SEO) and pay per click marketing (PPC) campaigns.

 Let’s start with terms often heard in the world of SEM analytics that relate to building a website and maintaining your database.

-Content Management System.
 It is the system that allows you to edit and publish content on your site.
 A good CMS allows users without programmer skills to edit and change content, including text and images.
 Importantly, it also allows for adding keywords and metadata to site content, which improves the chances of ranking higher in search engine results pages.

-Customer Relation Management system.
-This system allows you to efficiently maintain data on interactions with current and potential customers.
+A CRM system allows you to efficiently maintain data on interactions with current and potential customers.
 Typically used by sales and marketing staff, the CRM provides a central system for storing data such as customer contact information, service records, marketing campaign information, lists of potential new customers, and customer transactions.

 Digital Marketing Terms